 The PATH Act upped the amount of premiums a business can send to its captive, to $2.2 million from $1 million.
-But in doing so legislators added diversification tests, limiting the amount in premiums a single policy holder can send to the captive insurance company..
+But in doing so, legislators added diversification tests, limiting the amount of premiums a single policyholder can send to the captive insurance company.

-It is also limits a spouse's, child's or grandchild's cross ownership of the dealership and its captive insurance company.
+It also limits a spouse's, child's or grandchild's cross-ownership of the dealership and its captive insurance company.

-These rules are essentially to ensure these non-taxed profits do not flow to the dealer personally, or to relatives, either directly or via estate planning.
+These rules are essential to ensure these non-taxed profits do not flow to the dealer personally, or to relatives, either directly or via estate planning.

 In their video, Siegrist and Kaseff argued that there is a risk that the IRS will start looking at the ownership structures of dealerships and come to conclusions that differ from financial planning experts.

-They recommend a product offer by Zurich Insurance that should offset the risk if the IRS takes a different position some time in the future, after the agency issues those guidelines.
+They recommend a product offered by Zurich Insurance that should offset the risk if the IRS takes a different position sometime in the future after the agency issues those guidelines.